lgw2/lgw2.github.io/_teaching/csci246-spring-2023/syllabus.md

 	on the course website.
 * All assignments are due on their due date by the [Anywhere on Earth (AoE) timezone](https://www.timeanddate.com/time/zones/aoe), which is 6 hours behind Bozeman.
 (This means that the real due date is 6am the following day.)
-If you submit within 24 hours of the due date, you get 25% off.
-If you submit within two days of the due date you get 75%.
+If you submit within 24 hours of the due date, you get 25% off of whatever score you earn.
+If you submit within two days of the due date you get 50% off.
 	Otherwise, no points are possible.
 * You can submit as many times as you would like; only your last submission will be graded.